TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 disableLanguageHeader
 ---------------------

+.. container:: table-row

+   Property
-..  confval:: disableLanguageHeader
+         disableLanguageHeader

-    :name: config-disableLanguageHeader
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `0`
+   Default
+         0

+   Description
          TYPO3 by default sends a `Content-language: XX` HTTP header, where "XX" is the ISO code of the according language.
 The value is based on the language defined in the :ref:`Site Configuration <t3coreapi:sitehandling>`.

          If :typoscript:`config.disableLanguageHeader` is set, this header will not be sent.

 ..  index:: config; doctype